rachitest/Biorec/readme.md

 - [Doc2Vec](https://cs.stanford.edu/~quocle/paragraph_vector.pdf)
 - [TF-IDF](https://www.emerald.com/insight/content/doi/10.1108/eb026526/full/html)

-The user also gets to choose the format in which the query is entered in to the recommender.
+The user chooses the format in which the query is entered in to the recommender.
 Currently available choices are as a text file (.txt extension only) or as a plaintext query into a text box.

-The user also gets to choose the number of recommendations to recieve, up to a maximum of 50 recommendations.
+The user also selects the number of recommendations to recieve, up to a maximum of 50 recommendations.
 The user can type out the exact number of recommendations required, or use the plus/minus buttons to increment or decrement the counter by steps of 5.

 ### Usage